dwffls/quickstart/README.md

 ./quickz.sh -c        # only run with '-c' the first time, running multiple times will duplicate history entries
 ```

-Change your terminals fonts to either "RobotoMono Nerd Font" or "Hack Nerd Font" or "DejaVu Sans Mono Nerd Fonts".
-You can also manually install Nerd Fonts of your choice.

 ## Notes
 * If you are already using zsh, your zsh config will be backed up to .zshrc-backup-date

 * If the text/icons look broken, make sure your terminal is using one of the Nerd fonts. [discussion](https://github.com/powerline/fonts/issues/185).
-I recommend "RobotoMono Nerd Font"

 * marker's shortcut "Ctr+t" clashed with fzf so I rebound it to "Ctr +b"

 * All oh-my-zsh plugins are installed under ~/.oh-my-zsh, Other tools (fzf,marker,todo) are installed in ~/.quickzsh

-* The look of the shell can be very easily customised[https://github.com/bhilburn/powerlevel9k#prompt-customization] by editing POWERLEVEL9K settings in .zshrc (from line ~15)

-Suggestions about more cool tools are always welcome :)